About the “Empowering Our Ballet Students” Blog Series

 - Are we nourishing our bodies with good food during marathon teaching and rehearsal sessions?

-- How do we talk about our own bodies – as fat, old, and out of shape, or a capable, strong, and adaptable?
-(That one is a challenge for me!)
+- How do we talk about our own bodies – as fat, old, and out of shape, or a capable, strong, and adaptable – no matter how we actually feel?
+For more on this, check out this blog post: On Superwomen and Body Image.

-- Do we encourage a healthy level of flexibility as a way of facilitating good technique, or do we push for oversplits and extreme extension because they “look good”?
+- Do we encourage a healthy level of flexibility as a way of facilitating good technique, or do we push for oversplits and extreme extension because it’s trendy?